alphagov/govuk-rfcs/rfc-113-expanding-draft-access-for-unauthenticated-users.md

 - **Draft**: This resource is available to users with GOV.UK signon accounts, access is restricted from the wider internet however it is not considered private.
-- **Access limited**: this resource is available to users as the result of implicit permissions granted at the editors discretion (for example, limiting to an organisation in Whitehall) and a limited number of GOV.UK admins.
+- **Access limited**: this resource is available to a limited set of users by an option in the publishing application (for example, Whitehall allows limiting content to a users organisation) and a limited number of GOV.UK admins.
 There is an expectation that this resource will be kept private from users who do not meet the criteria.